Binary Encoding

 Scope encoding

-Section titled “Scope encoding”The 2-bit scope field encodes memory ordering visibility:
+Section titled “Scope encoding”The 2-bit scope field in word1 encodes memory ordering visibility for scoped instructions (DeviceAtomic, fence):

 | Value | Scope | Meaning |